-For a true farm-to-table experience, we offer a variety of products in our Farm Store, grown or pasture-raised right at Gale Woods Farm.
-Availability and selection does vary throughout the seasons.
-Sign up for the Gale Woods Farm Newsletter to stay current with news, availability of current and incoming farm products, specials, and upcoming events happening on the farm.
+For a true farm-to-table experience, we offer a variety of products in our farm store that are grown or pasture-raised right at Gale Woods Farm.
+Availability and selection varies throughout the year.
+Sign up for the Gale Woods Farm Newsletter to learn about current and incoming farm products and specials.

 The chickens are raised on pasture in portable pens.
 Chicks are purchased and raised for 10–12 weeks.
 They roam during the day eating grass, bugs and worms and are penned at night for protection from predators.
 They are fed grain from local farms transitioning to organic (chemical-free, but uncertified) and receive no hormones or antibiotics.
 Chickens are processed in July or August.

 100% Grass-fed Beef

 Our beef cattle are 100% grass fed and pasture raised.
 In the winter, they are fed organically grown hay.
 At Gale Woods, we raise Galloway cattle, a breed known for their superior taste and ability to thrive on pasture.
 Since this beef is extremely lean, it is important that it is cooked slowly using a lower temperature.
 Two-year-old steers are processed 2-3 times per year into a variety of cuts including steaks, roasts, short ribs, ground beef and beef patties.